Appalachian Ohio-West Virginia Connectivity Summit

 In the rural communities of southeast Ohio and northern West Virginia, nearly one-fourth of the population – 14.5 million people – lacks access to high-speed Internet service, according to the Federal Communications Commission (FCC).
 This is unacceptable in an era when broadband plays a key role in our jobs, education, health care and social connections.

 The Appalachian Ohio-West Virginia Connectivity Summit is bringing together key players from across the country to brainstorm strategies for bringing broadband access to our rural communities.

 Activities will include a day of workshops and panel discussions at Washington State Community College, then an evening town hall meeting at Marietta High School.
-Please register here if you plan to attend either event.
+Please register here only if you plan to attend the daytime conference.